 How Much Does a 2 Carat Diamond Cost?

-According to diamonds.pro, you can expect to spend anywhere between $5,000 to $60,000 or more on a 2 carat diamond from your local jewelry store or online retailer.
+According to diamonds.pro and their diamond price chart you can expect to spend anywhere between $5,000 to $60,000 or more on a 2 carat diamond from your local jewelry store or online retailer.
 While these figures might have you suffering from a bit of sticker shock, this massive price difference occurs because diamond cost varies based on a stone’s shape, cut quality, clarity and color.
 In addition, as diamond carat size increases, so does the stone’s rarity.
-The price of a diamond goes up exponentially as carat weight increases.
+Diamond prices go up exponentially as carat weight increases.

 When it comes to quality, you get what you pay for.
 For example, there are stunning 2 carat diamonds that check all the boxes of the four c’s near the top of the spectrum and poorly cut, dull 2 carat diamonds near the bottom of the spectrum that will cost you significantly less.